sails-adminpanel/sails-adminpanel/docs/Links.md

 You could use:
 - `additionaLinks` in `navbar` property to create links at the bottom of the sidenav panel
 - `global` or `inline` actions in `actions` property of `list` view
+- `tools` property to create link like instance submenu

 ## Action buttons